-At least 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to one peer reviewer.
+Approximately 18% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to at least two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is usually at most five weeks.
-The approximate rejection rate is at least 10%.
-The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief or Deputy Editor-in-Chief.
+The period from submission to the first decision is usually at most seven weeks.
+The approximate rejection rate is 17%.
+The final decision on the acceptance of a manuscript for publication is made by the meeting of Editorial Board members.
+The responsible editor and the Deputy Editor-in-Chief need to give their recommendations before the decision.